stencila/stencila/README.md

 Run tests with coverage                                 | `npm run cover`       | `make cover` Build                                                   | `gulp build`          | `make build` Clean                                                   | `rm -rf build`        | `make clean`

+#### Developing

+After installing dependencies run `npm start` to start the development server and head over to [http://localhost:5000](http://localhost:5000) where there are links to test pages.
+On these test pages, the Javascript and SCSS are bundled on the fly so that any changes you make are available with a browser refresh.

 #### Testing